If you are looking to convert your factory EFI Mustang over to a carbureted setup, review some highly important details before making the leap!

 In this article, we will go over some of the general components and the pros and cons of these swaps.
 Going from your factory 1986-1993 EFI to a carbureted setup is actually not as easy as most would think.
 There will be a few different areas that we will cover on this swap within this article.

 For your fuel system we will start at the rear of the car with the tank.
 The best overall route to go is to try to retain your factory tank at all costs.
 This way you can retain your factory fuel level sending unit and the communication with it and the factory gauge will stay the same.
 This will benefit you down the road if you ever had to replace this, you do not have to remember what option you had to put in there to make everything work.
-Your factory fuel pump hanger would need to be diched on these swaps.
-The high pressure in tank pump would no longer be valid anymore.
-One of the easiest options to go with is our part number GRN-GMTI7998.
+Your factory fuel pump hanger would need to be ditched on these swaps.
+The high-pressure in-tank pump would no longer be valid anymore.
+One of the easiest options to go with is our part number LRS-4010.
 This will allow you to retain the factory tank and eliminate the factory hanger with one part number.

-Cost is another factor, since you are starting with a car that is not factory equipped with a carb, you will be spending a lot of your build funds on components that may or may not be actually benefiting you in the long run.
-Most people still feel that going carb is more reliable over EFI, but in most cases this is not true.
+Cost is another factor since you are starting with a car that is not factory equipped with a carb, you will be spending a lot of your build funds on components that may or may not be actually benefiting you in the long run.
+Most people still feel that going carb is more reliable than EFI, but in most cases, this is not true.
 The advances in technology have really made carb setups a thing of the past.
-For example, something like the Coyote platform and the power these engines make.
+For example, something like the Coyote platform and these engines' power produces.
 Emissions are another issue that you can have with doing a carb swap.
-With new laws coming down the pipeline every year, this is becoming more difficult to do on a factory EFI equipped car.
-If you plan on having a true off-road/track use only project, then you would not have to worry about this.
+With new laws coming down the pipeline every year, this is becoming more difficult to do on a factory EFI-equipped car.
+If you plan to have an actual off-road/track use-only project, you would not have to worry about this.